Thursday, May 19

 Aloha!!
 Learn facts about Hawaii for kids.

-Did you know that Hawaii was the 50th state to join the union?
-Yes, that is right.
-Hawaii officially joined the union on August 21, 1959!
-Hawaii consists of 8 major islands.
-Hawaii is located in the Pacific Ocean.
-Hawaii is southwest of the United States.
-Hawaii is the forty-seventh (47th) largest state in the United States.
-Hawaii is one of the smallest states.
-There are about 1,455,270 people living in Hawaii.
+Hawaii was the 50th state to join the United States, officially becoming a state on August 21, 1959.
+The state consists of eight major islands and is located in the Pacific Ocean, southwest of the mainland United States.
+Hawaii is the 47th largest state and one of the smallest in terms of land area.
+Approximately 1,455,270 people live in Hawaii.

 Facts about Hawaii: